Import Active Directory users

 - Your AD users are imported and a summary of the number of users and groupsGroups allow you to organize your end users and the apps they can access.
 Assigning apps to large sets of end users is made easier with groups. imported displays.
 Click OK.

-- Navigate to Directory > Directory Integration > Active Directory and open the AD instance.
+- On the Okta Admin Console, click Directory > Directory Integrations > Active Directory and open the AD instance.

 - Click Settings.